DavisDongMZ/chatserver-in-C/README.md

 # Overall Introduction:
 This is an individual assignment in utm csc209, my job was to implement the chatserver.c file in charserver folder.
+The onwer of the course has the copyright.

 ## Server Process Introduction
 This server process is designed to facilitate communication between clients over a network.
 It listens for incoming connections, handles message exchanges, and manages user registrations.